drewsum/photo_server_homepage_generator/README.md

 ## Within Truenas Scale:

 The container can be built from within the Truenas Scale shell via docker file.
-Run `docker build -t photo-home-page-gen`
+Run `docker build -t photo-home-page-gen .`

 Then, set up a cron within truenas scale, running this bash command to run the container: `sudo docker run --volume /mnt/drewpool/drewset/photo-server-landing-page:/output photo-home-page-gen`